 Dr. Molly Brant Dr. Michael Rogers

 Dr. Jon Clements Dr. Monty Smith

 Dr. Melissa Darnell Dr. V. Carole Smith

 Dr. Marcel Finan Dr. James Stobaugh

 Mr. Ken Futterer Dr. Bruce Tedford

 Dr. Debra Hunter Dr. Jack Tucci

 Dr. Sean Huss Dr. Susan Underwood

 Dr. Shelia Jackson Dr. James Walton

 Dr. Chris Kellner Dr. Dana Ward

 Dr. Jason Patton

-] Dr. Johnette Moody and Dr. Jeremy Schwehn Mr. Thomas Pennington, Dr. Jeff Aulgur, Ms. Mr. Michael Stoker and Ms. Pat Chronister w .
-Brooke Southard, Dr. Robin Lasey,
+hwehm were absent.
+Dr. Mohamed Abdelrahman, ur, Ms. Brooke Southard, Dr. Robin Lasey, ister were visitors.

-CALL TO ORDER President Huss called the meeting to order, a of October 11, 2016. and asked for a motion in regard to the minutes
+CALL TO ORDER President Huss called the meeting to c of October 11, 2016. order, and asked for a motion in regard to the minutes

-APPROVAL OF
+APPROVAL OF 01 October 11, 2010.

-MINUTES Motion by Dr. Kellner, seconded by Dr. Cler Motion carried. ments, to approve the minutes as distributed.
+MINUTES Motion by Dr. Kellner, seconded by D Motion carried.
+Or.
+Clements, to approve the minutes as distributed.

 VPAA UPDATE address the Senate.
-Dr. Abdelrahman distribution priority registration to certain student groups other institutions in the state which offer priority and the state which offer priority of the state which offer priority and the s, including athletes (Attachment A).
-He noted ority registration to athletes also offer to student asey, chair of the Athletics Committee, stated
+Dr. Abdelrahman priority registration to certain student other institutions in the state which of groups such as band and cheer.
+Dr. R Abdelrahman, Vice President for Academic Affairs, to distributed information on the practice of offering groups, including athletes (Attachment A).
+He noted fer priority registration to athletes also offer to student obin Lasey, chair of the Athletics Committee, stated lent athletes to select class times that would not

-Motion by Dr. Walton, seconded by Dr. Kell students in the four identified groups (athleti Motion carried.
+or.
+Kellner, to recommend priority registration for athletics, dance/cheer, band and choir).

-NEW BUSINESS: EXTERNAL EMPLOYMENT Ŭ cy for external employment (Attachment B),
+NEW BUSINESS: EXTERNAL EMPLOYMENT Mr. Pennington referred to the existin stating it largely pertained to faculty a Governor's office for state higher edu ennington, Legal Counsel, to address the Senate. g policy for external employment (Attachment B), s written.
+He distributed a form required by the cation employees to disclose any income exceeding tachment C).
+Many senators were unaware of the form

-external employment (Attachment D), and b work with him on the revisions.
-He stated he Senate as well, and suggested forming a joint
+invited the Senate to form a subcomm y for external employment (Attachment D), and ittee to work with him on the revisions.
+He stated he Staff Senate as well, and suggested forming a joint

-Mation by Dr. Detton, seconded by Dr. Dron t to optical island and a superior it to a superior with
+Brant, to establish a subcommittee to work with ernal employment policy.
+Motion carried.